huggingface/blog/bertin.md

 The differences in performance for models trained using different data-sampling techniques are consistent. `Gaussian`-sampling is always first (with the exception of POS-512), while `Stepwise` is better than `Random` when trained for a similar number of steps.
 This proves that the sampling technique is, indeed, relevant and a more thorough statistical analysis could help optimize these sampling strategies.

 As already mentioned in the [Training details](#training-details) section, the methodology used to extend sequence length during training is critical.
 The `Random`-sampling model took an important hit in performance in this process, while `Gaussian`-512 ended up with better metrics than `Gaussian`-128, in both the main masked-language task and the downstream datasets.
 The key difference was that `Random` kept the optimizer learning rate scheduler intact while `Gaussian` re-started the schedule.
 This difference is likely related to the fact that the learning rate was very low close to the end of training, and the adjustments needed after a change in sequence length require a larger learning rate.
-We believe this is an important topic of research, but our preliminary data suggests that restarting the learning rate scheduler is a safe alternative when in doubt or if computational resources are scarce.
+We believe this is an important topic of research, but our preliminary data suggests that restarting the learning rate scheduler is a good strategy.

 # Lessons and next steps